globus-gladier/gladier-client-template/README.md

    ./simple_clients/example_client_process.py

-In order to execute a remote function (the equivalent of a `lambda`) we use the funcX service to register, retrieve, and execute functions.
+In order to execute a remote function (the equivalent of a `lambda`) we use the Globus-Compute service to register, retrieve, and execute functions.
 The service requires that a small instance client be deployed at the "processing" machine.
 We have a client running on one of our example machines.
 The location of this client is defined by:

-    'funcx_endpoint_compute': '4b116d3c-1703-4f8f-9f6f-39921e5864df'
+    'compute_endpoint': '4b116d3c-1703-4f8f-9f6f-39921e5864df'

-> Running the **Funcx Client** on a computer gives a flow the ability to `send` functions to be executed on that computer.
-(This computer may be a remote cluster of cloud, or alternatively the computer on which the flow client executes: funcX runs the same in each case.)
-As we explore later, different parts of the flow can be executed on different computers by providing different `funcx_endpoint_compute` value for each part.
+> Running the **Globus Compute Client** on a computer gives a flow the ability to `send` functions to be executed on that computer.
+(This computer may be a remote cluster of cloud, or alternatively the computer on which the flow client executes: Globus Compute runs the same in each case.)
+As we explore later, different parts of the flow can be executed on different computers by providing different `compute_endpoint` value for each part.

-The **Process** flow runs the function defined by `tools/simple_funcx_tool.py` and imported into the client as `SimpleTool`.
-Gladier automatically checks for updates on the function definition and registers or re-registers (if the local function definition has changed) with the funcx service.
+The **Process** flow runs the function defined by `tools/simple_compute_tool.py` and imported into the client as `SimpleTool`.
+Gladier automatically checks for updates on the function definition and registers or re-registers (if the local function definition has changed) with the Globus Compute service.
 The UUID of this function is automatically populated in the flow definition.

 Before the execution the `input` variables need to be defined to contain **all** information necessary for the flow.
-In our case, that information includes two input parameters expected by `SimpleTool` (`name` and `wfile`) and the location of the computer where the function is to execute, `funcx_endpoint_compute`.
+In our case, that information includes two input parameters expected by `SimpleTool` (`name` and `wfile`) and the location of the computer where the function is to execute, `compute_endpoint`.

     flow_input = {
         'input': {
             'name': args.name,
             'wfile' : '/test/test.txt',

-            # funcX tutorial endpoint
+            # Globus Compute tutorial endpoint
-            'funcx_endpoint_compute': '4b116d3c-1703-4f8f-9f6f-39921e5864df',
+            'compute_endpoint': '4b116d3c-1703-4f8f-9f6f-39921e5864df',
         }
     }